theboulder6/BloodBorne-Board-Game/current version/Blood Gems/Blood gem scratch ideas.md

 Bone splitter: Whenever you deal damage to a monster, if 4 or more damage was dealt, that monster loses one attack next turn.

-Crows Mercy: When you attack an enemy at 1 hp, instead of rolling, set their hp to 0 and remove one beasthood or gain 1 hp
+Crows Mercy: When you would damage an enemy at 1 hp, instead set their hp to 0 and remove one beasthood or gain 1 hp

 Tool master: When taking the counterattack reaction you may instead activate a hunter's tool